Kingdom of Denmark vs United Kingdom of Great Britain and Northern Ireland

 Which country has an easier skilled-migration route, Kingdom of Denmark or United Kingdom of Great Britain and Northern Ireland?+

-Kingdom of Denmark’s Pay Limit Scheme (Beloebsordningen) is the dominant skilled route; United Kingdom of Great Britain and Northern Ireland’s Skilled Worker visa requires £38,700/year.
+Kingdom of Denmark’s Pay Limit Scheme (Beloebsordningen) requires a salary of at least DKK 552,000/year; United Kingdom of Great Britain and Northern Ireland’s Skilled Worker visa requires £41,700/year.
 “Easier” depends on your salary, sponsor situation, and nationality — see each visa’s eligibility detail.

 Does Kingdom of Denmark or United Kingdom of Great Britain and Northern Ireland have more visa routes without an employer sponsor?+